FoundationDB/fdb-record-layer/docs/GettingStarted.md

 You should see the generated code put into `src/main/generated/main/java/RecordLayerDemoProto.java`.

 Now we're ready to start developing our application.
-Create a demo app class `src/main/java/Demo.java` and add a main method (if you used `gradle init` there may already be a main `App` class you can use that or delete it and create your own):
+Create a demo app class `src/main/java/Demo.java` and add a main method (if you used `gradle init` there may already be a main `App` class; you can use that or delete it and create your own):

 ```java
 public class Demo {